Adukek8/Canny-Edge-Detection/README.md

 Canny edge detection is a popular multi-stage image processing algorithm that detects a range of edges in images.
 The process begins with converting the image to greyscale, and then smoothing the image through a Gaussian blur.
 The image is convolved with a Gaussian kernel (in this project, a 5x5) to create a blurring effect.

 The next step is to obtain both intensity and edge detection matrices.
 This is accomplished through the use of a Sobel filter, which finds the intensity and direction gradients of an image.
-After establishing two kernels (for the x and y direction), each pixel in the image is multiplied by the kernel to find the x and y magnitudes.
-Direction is then found and set by taking the arctangent and multiplying it by 180/pi.

 After determining the intensity and directions of the image, a non-maximum suppression algorithm is applied to thin out the edges.
 Pixel with relative non-maximal intensity are set to black, while the most intense pixels are maintained.